violethaze74/eclipse/README.md

 1. The [Google Cloud SDK](https://cloud.google.com/sdk/); install
   this somewhere on your file system.

+  An alternative is to install _Cloud Tools for Eclipse_ into your Eclipse IDE and use its option to automatically install the _Cloud SDK_.

+1. JDK 8

 1. The [Eclipse IDE](https://www.eclipse.org/downloads/eclipse-packages/).
   It's easiest to use the _Eclipse IDE for Java EE Developers_ package.
 You must use